pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

   - The Docker application downloaded to your local system.
 Log into your DockerHub account from the Docker application on your local system.

 - Helm 3.0 or later.
-Helm is only required to use the Helm charts and not to use the Kubernetes YAML examples directly.
+Helm is only required to use the Helm charts and not to use the Kubernetes Yaml examples directly.
 For more information, see the [Helm documentation portal](https://helm.sh/docs/).

 - kubectl – the Kubernetes command-line tool that you use to connect to and manage your Kubernetes resources.